alemermartinez/rplam/README.md

 fit.rob <- plam.rob(y,Z,X,degree.spline=degree.spline)
 ```

-When no number of internal knots is specified, select.knots.cl or select.knots.rob, respectively, is used.
+When no number of internal knots is specified, functions select.knots.cl or select.knots.rob, respectively, is used.

 The following three plots correspond to the classical (in red) and robust (in blue) fits for the additive functions with their respectively partial residuals. ![](README_files/figure-markdown_github/ggplot-1.png)![](README_files/figure-markdown_github/ggplot-2.png)![](README_files/figure-markdown_github/ggplot-3.png)